 Most common ants live outside in the ground, in nests or ant hills.
 Several hills and nests can make up one colony.
-The queen ant (which can live up to 30 years) runs the place and is responsible for making new ants.
-In the spring, as things start to warm up, ant colonies send out “scouts” to forage for food and fuel.
+The queen ant (which can live up to 30 years) is in charge and is responsible for making the new ants.
+In the spring, as things start to warm up, ant colonies send out scouts to forage for food and fuel.
 These foraging ants leave a scent trail so they can find their way home and so other ants can follow.
 While foraging ants may be attracted to food material inside your home.

 You will never kill all the ants, they will make more!
 You can only hope to keep them to a minimum in your home.
 Most attempts to control ants are temporary at best so be careful with poisons and be wary of false claims.

 ps/ Ants perform many ecological roles that are beneficial to humans, including the suppression of other pest populations, aeration of soil [source] and an occasional Pixar movie.